QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 While a key benefit of using a package is that the code is clearer, and the implementation is tested, by using an orthogonal library we also enable performance improvements

-In particular, we can use the **Anderson acceleration** with a memory of 5 iterations, by changing a setting

 .. code-block:: julia